Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

         .Invoke(new Command(), null);
 ```

-Running `CallExecute()` once in a while is completely fine, however if we're going to rely on it in a hot path scenario, we could be better off with expression trees.
+While using `CallExecute()` scarcely is most likely fine, running it in a tight loop can cause some issues, so we could be better off with expression trees.

-Let's use the same lazy-compiled expression pattern to generate a function that executes a method whose handle is resolved using reflection:
+Let's use the same lazy-compiled expression pattern to generate a function that executes a method which is resolved using reflection:

 ```csharp
 public static class CallExecute